heroiclabs/nakama-docs/docs/runtime-code-basics.md

 Lua runtime code is fully sandboxed and cannot access the filesystem, input/output devices, or spawn OS threads or processes.
 This allows the server to guarantee that Lua modules cannot cause fatal errors - Lua code cannot trigger unexpected client disconnects or affect the main server process.

-Go runtime code has full low level access to the server and its environment.
+Go runtime code has full low-level access to the server and its environment.
 This allows full flexibility and control to include powerful features and offer high performance, but cannot guarantee error safety - the server does not guard against fatal errors in Go runtime code, such as segmentation faults or pointer dereference failures.

 ## An example module

-As a fun example lets use the [Pokéapi](http://pokeapi.co/) and build a helpful module named "pokeapi.lua".
+As a fun example, let's use the [Pokéapi](http://pokeapi.co/) and build a helpful module named "pokeapi.lua".

 ```lua tab="Lua"
 local nk = require("nakama")